Skip to content

 Comparison between municipalities in eastern and western Finland should stop: the geopolitical situation has affected all municipalities, and the proposed reform cannot be justified on the basis of regional fairness.

-Kokkola’s goal is that the principles of power plant taxation are kept unchanged in the 2027 central government transfers reform and that the transfer sums related to the social and health care reform will be removed from the funding system.
+Kokkola’s goal is that the principles of power plant taxation are kept unchanged in the 2027 central government transfers reform and that the transfer sums related to the social and health care reform will be removed from the funding framework.

 • The Finnish government must ensure adequate funding for employment services.
 The additional appropriation granted to municipalities in the supplementary budget proposal of spring 2025 does not cover the appropriations granted by the Employment and Economic Development Offices in 2024.
 The funding must match to the actual service needs.